 How to Confirm that the Computer's CMOS/BIOS Settings Are CorrectWARNING

 : This procedure may involve changing your computer's CMOS

 settings and changing the BIOS.
 Incorrect changes to the BIOS of your computer

 can result in serious problems.
 Change the computer's CMOS settings at your own

 Incorrect or damaged CMOS and BIOS settings can cause startup

 and shutdown problems.
 For information about the correct CMOS and BIOS settings

-for your computer and how to check and change these settings, refer to the
+for your computer and how to check and change these settings, see the computer

-computer documentation or contact the manufacturer of your computer.
-To confirm
+documentation or contact the manufacturer of your computer.
+To confirm that the

-that the computer's BIOS is current, contact the computer manufacturer to
+computer's BIOS is current, contact the computer manufacturer to inquire about

 How to Use a Parallel Installation to Identify the Cause of the Shutdown Behavior